sarahanduca/sarahanduca/README.md

 ## Hi there 🖖

 Well, I kind of make some code once in a while, JavaScript mostly because, you know, love is ✨blind✨ <br>
-- 🎓 Studying Computer Science at State University of Maringá (UEM)
+- 🎓 Currently studying Computer Science at State University of Maringá (UEM)
-- 🌿 Currently working on 100 days of code, improving my Vue.js, React.js and TypeScript skills <br>
+- 🌿 Improving my Vue.js, React.js and TypeScript skills <br>
 - 🍄 Also finishing my Uni Project on the recognition of exons and introns on fungi RNA, using Python <br>
 - 🤖 Chances I'm doing another Discord Bot <br>
 <br>[![image](https://img.shields.io/badge/SarahAnduca-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sarah-anduca/)